griffithlab/rnaseq_tutorial_wiki/Proposed-Improvements.md

 ### Create a batch effect section
 We should add a section about batch effects.
 Both detecting the presence of batch effects as well as correcting for them during analysis.

+### Improve Cloud exercise
+Have students actually spin up their own instances using IAM accounts (with one set up per student before the course).
+They would then be provided with their IAM user name, the appropriate AWS account #, and a default password.
+This account would have limited permissions to start EC2 instances but not much else.

 | [[Previous Section|Solutions]]       | [[This Section|Proposed-Improvements]] | [[Next Section|AWS-Setup]]   |